Kamisama Kiss: Yōkai

-Unari, a hybrid mermaid-dragon yōkai, rules Okinawa's sea creatures.
+Unari is a hybrid mermaid-dragon yōkai who rules Okinawa's sea creatures.
 Her scaled face and horns caused her mother to deem her ugly, forcing her to wear a concealing feather robe.
 When Akura-Oh steals this fireproof garment (needed to reclaim his body), Nanami retrieves it in exchange for part of her lifespan.
-During the theft, a furious Unari kidnaps Ami, suspecting her involvement.
-Mizuki and Kurama intervene - while Kurama reacts with shock to Unari's appearance, Mizuki calls her beautiful.
+During the theft, a furious Unari kidnaps Ami, suspecting her of being involved.
+Mizuki and Kurama intervene; while Kurama is shocked by Unari's appearance, Mizuki calls her beautiful.
 They briefly become engaged until Unari recognizes Mizuki's love for Nanami.
 In a touching farewell, she gifts him her now-unneeded robe as he promises annual visits.